-Since the proceeds derived on disposal of a qualifying share will be of a capital nature, section 9C(5) provides as a general rule that there must be included in a taxpayer's income in the year of assessment in which any qualifying share is disposed of, any expenditure or losses incurred on that qualifying share and allowed as a deduction from the income of the taxpayer during that or any previous year of assessment under section 11.
-The amount of the deemed recoupment is made with reference to the amounts previously allowed as a deduction against income and bears no relationship to any amount derived on disposal of the share.
-Thus, even if a share is disposed of at a capital loss, the recoupment remains unaffected.
+Since the proceeds derived on disposal of an equity share held for at least three years will be of a capital nature, section 9C(5) provides as a general rule that there must be included in a taxpayer's income in the year of assessment in which that equity share is disposed of, any expenditure or losses incurred on that share and allowed as a deduction from the income of the taxpayer during that or any previous year of assessment under section 11.
+The amount of the deemed recoupment is determined with reference to the amounts previously allowed as a deduction against income and bears no relationship to any amount derived on disposal of the share.
+Therefore, even if a share is disposed of at a capital loss, the amounts previously allowed as a deduction must be included in income.